 - The drilling system will be equipped with drilling-fluid recirculation, ice-chip separation, ice-chip disposal, and fire suppression systems.

-- Design the RAID system for operation with a minimal drilling staff, but with an objective of maintaining 24/7 operations.
+- Design the system for operation with a minimal drilling staff, but with an objective of maintaining 24/7 operations.

-- Ice boreholes must remain open for scientific ice-logging purposes for up to 5 years with pressure-compensating fluid, allowing for some deformation and/or decrease in diameter.
+- Ice boreholes must remain open for scientific ice-logging purposes for up to 5 years with a pressure-compensating fluid, allowing for some deformation and/or decrease in diameter.